 Table 1.
 DADI specific meetings relevant to technological activities held between the Fourth and Fifth Technology Forums.

 The first one, in which the chair (M. Cresitello-Dittmar, CfA) and vice-chair (L. Michel, Strasbourg Observatory) of the IVOA Data Model Work Group participated, was instrumental for enabling progress in the definition of the IVOA Data Model for Time Series, one of the DADI priorities.
 The Provenance Days was the 7th of a series of meetings held since the beginning of the ASTERICS project to gather the main participants in the definition of the IVOA Provenance Data Model.
-The Exo-Planetary Data Model meeting was a follow-up of discussions with the GASP project to gather their requirements on Time Series.
+The Exo-Planetary Data Model meeting was a follow-up of discussions with the GAPS project to gather their requirements on Time Series.
 The DADI/OBELICS A&A meeting is a good example of cross-WG collaboration, on the common theme of authentication and authorisation, which is a need for many ESFRIs.

 DADI staff also participated in the ASTERICS/OBELICS PyGamma19 - Python and open data for gamma-ray astronomy.